git-town/git-town/documentation/development/setup.md

   - Windows users should install
     [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm)

-Now clone Git Town into `$GOPATH/src/github.com/git-town/git-town`.
+Fork Git Town and clone your fork into `$GOPATH/src/github.com/git-town/git-town`.
 Until we have enabled Go modules, Git Town must live inside the GOPATH.

-Then, cd into the directory you just cloned, and run
+Cd into the directory you just cloned and run
 <code textrun="verify-make-command">make setup</code> to download additional
 tooling and dependencies.

-To make sure everything works:
+To make sure everything works,

 - build the tool: <code textrun="verify-make-command">make build</code>
   - now you have `$GOPATH/bin/git-town` compiled from your local source code
+- run the tests: <code textrun="verify-make-command">make test</code>